13 Questions To Ask Before Buying Church Management Software

 “It’s engaged Christians who advance the mission.
 Engaged people are passionate people.
 They know what the mission is.
 They serve in it.
 They live it out.
 They’re passionate enough about it to invite their friends.”

-The goal of all pastors is to create an engaged congregation with passionate Christians, like Carey describes.
 For technology to assist in member growth and engagement, it needs to be built to support members and relationships.
 To do that, software should follow the natural process that people and relationships follow in the real world.
 We like to call the process Connect, Know, Match, Catalyze, or CKMC for short.
 The process may seem foreign at first, but once you read just a few familiar examples it should make sense.

 Relationships happen in a place.
-You connect the moment you meet someone in church, at the coffee shop or at an activity.
+You connect the moment you meet someone in church, at the coffee shop, or at an activity.
 You connect with others on Facebook when you become friends or share photos.
 You connect with useful information every time you open the weather app on your phone.

 The best church management software will provide a place to connect online.